 Some friends of mine continuously heat up food in their plastic Tupperware containers in the microwave.
 Microwaves have been improving cooking speed and kitchen efficiency since the 1946, ironically the same year that Tupperware was invented.

 There has been much debate about the overall safety of plastics.
-Brands like Rubbermaid, Ziploc and Tupperware use marketing strategies to sidestep any concerns over the safety of their containers, however I remain skeptical of the functionality of plastic when placed under conditions of extreme heating.
+Brands like Rubbermaid, Ziploc and GladWare use marketing strategies to sidestep any concerns over the safety of their containers, however I remain skeptical of the functionality of plastic when placed under conditions of extreme heating.

 Is microwaving Tupperware safe?

 My general concern about using plastic in the microwave has led me down a rabbit hole of research.
-The general consensus seems to be that all Tupperware containers is microwave safe and can be used without any worry.
+The general consensus seems to be that all Tupperware containers are microwave safe and can be used without any worry.

 Tupperware products are made with plastics, however all Tupperware products are not microwave safe.